 The body covers any synthetic implant with tissue, including breast implants.
 Pacemakers, synthetic joints and stents, too, all draw some scar tissue through a natural process that doesn’t impede the function of the device.

 Surgeons have come to name the tissue that surrounds the breast implant, “the capsule.”
 Sometimes the capsule gets thick enough to put pressure on the implant, hardening or even rupturing it.
 Surgeons have discovered that removing the capsule surrounding the implant along with the implant itself offers the lowest risk for any silicon or other debris to escape into and be absorbed by the body.
-This En Bloc (or “as a whole”) procedure has lead to our best, problem-free recoveries from breast implant removals.
+This technique has lead to our best, problem-free recoveries from breast implant removals.

-Recovery after the En Bloc Procedure in Chicago
+Recovery after a Breast Implant Removal Procedure in Chicago

 Patients that undergo breast implant removal are often worried about how their breasts will look afterwards.
 Before your procedure, you will discuss how you would like your breasts to look after implants are removed.
 Your reconstructive options include a breast lift, breast reduction and/or fat transfer to the breast.
 Some patients even choose to get newer, more advanced breast implants.
 During the breast implant removal procedure, Dr. Mussat repairs the muscle and breast tissue.

-Schedule a consultation with Dr. Mussat today to discuss the En Bloc procedure and see how it could be beneficial for you.
+Schedule a consultation with Dr. Mussat today to discuss the breast implant removal procedure and see how it could be beneficial for you.

 Before you proceed with treatment, you will need to provide supporting evidence that your capsular contraction is causing your breast pain.
 A letter of medical necessity from your physician will be required, which is then submitted for prior authorization.
 In addition, you will also need to verify that Dr. Mussat is an “in-network” provider with your insurance provider.